 1) The proposal restricts parental choice and local control of education.
 Many parents want their children to develop skills in more than one language so that they will be better prepared to live and work within a global economy.
-By requiring that all instruction be in English, the proposal limits the ability of school districts to offer innovative language programs, even if the programs are effective and respond to the needs and wishes of the school community.
+By requiring that all instruction be in English. the proposal limits the ability of school districts to offer innovative language programs, even if the programs are effective and respond to the needs and wishes of the school community.
 In addition, school districts may be cautious in granting waiver requests from parents seeking different programs because of the possibility of legal action against the school and its employees.
 Any teacher, administrator, or school board member who is found in violation of this amendment is subject to a lawsuit, and restricted from teaching or holding public office for five years.
 Parents retain the right to sue school district employees and school board members for up to ten years.

-3) The proposal adds another layer of testing requirements for English learners.
+- 2) The speed by which a student learns cannot be mandated by law.
+The proposal creates an unrealistic expectation that English can be learned by all children in one year.
+However, the speed by which a child becomes fluent in English depends on the child's age, cultural circumstances, previous education, and socioeconomic background.
+Some children may take longer than one year to achieve a level of proficiency comparable to their English-speaking peers.
+If programs are too rigid, students' individual needs may not be met. - 3) The proposal adds another layer of testing requirements for English learners.
 School districts will have to test English learners in English every year using a national test in addition to the Colorado Student Assessment Program (CSAP) tests.
 The additional testing for English learners means further administrative expense and time away from classroom teaching.